ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-packages.md

 ## Navigating big files

-Minimap gives a zoomed-out representation of file content which is a little easier to use than a simple scrollbar.
+*Minimap* gives a zoomed-out representation of file content which is a little easier to use than a simple scrollbar.

 * [Minimap](https://web.pulsar-edit.dev/packages/minimap)
 * [Minimap lens](https://web.pulsar-edit.dev/packages/minimap-lens) extends that again by giving a magnifying-glass view when you mouse over the Minimap representation.

 ## Backup and restore your pulsar-edit environment

-These packages allow you to backup and restore your pulsar-edit environment including:
+*Sync settings* and *Sync settings to Github* allow you to backup and restore your pulsar-edit environment including:

 * Pulsar settings
 * Pulsar configuration
 * Themes